camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/11-tasklist/08-customizing.html.md

 ---

-You can override the default configuration of the tasklist using a central configuration file located in `app/tasklist/scripts/config.js`.
+You can override the default configuration of Tasklist using a central configuration file located in `app/tasklist/scripts/config.js`.
 Currently, the following configuration options are
 available: